OneRoster

 LMS Integration

 Many LMSs allow for the retrieval of enrollments and other related data via their API.
-This method may require an administrator or teacher to connect the school’s account to the application.
-At this point, the app may retrieve a list of enrollments from the user's courses in the LMS.
+This method may require an administrator or teacher to connect their account to the application, at which point the app may retrieve a list of enrollments from the user's courses in the LMS.
 It should be noted that the LTI Advantage standard can also gather enrollment data for a particular course, but not for an entire school.

 Manual or CSV-based Rostering

-Many applications allow users to upload roster information manually.
-This is certainly the most error-prone and time-consuming method to perform rostering.
-But it may be necessary that a school or app does not support any of the previously mentioned methods for rostering.
-This process can either be performed by allowing admins to create accounts for other users through an interface in the application.
-Or allow the user to upload rosters through a specified CSV format.
+Many applications allow for users to upload roster information manually.
+This is certainly the most error-prone and time consuming method to perform rostering, but it may be necessary in the event that a school or application does not support any of the previously mentioned methods for rostering.
+This process can either be performed by allowing teachers or administrators to create accounts for other users through an interface in the application; or by allowing the user to upload rosters through a specified CSV format.

 Learn More about LMS Integrations